10 Awesome Reasons to Visit Northern Norway in Winter

 Best places to see them: Anywhere around Alta and Tromsø!

-2. The Northern Lights
+2. Chase the Northern Lights

 Let's face it: most people travel to the far northern reaches of the world with one thing in mind: seeing the Northern Lights.
 And it's no different in Northern Norway.